alcrene/emd-falsify/src/emdcmp/path_sampling.md

 from scityping import Real
 from scityping.numpy import Array, Generator as RNGenerator

-from emd_falsify.digitize import digitize  # Used to improve numerical stability when finding Beta parameters
+from emdcmp.digitize import digitize  # Used to improve numerical stability when finding Beta parameters
 ```

 +++ {"tags": ["remove-cell"]}